PietsHost/Nextcloud-Installation-Script/README.md

 Database-Name, Database-password and Admin-password will be generated automatically - due to security reasons.
 You can also specify everything whitin the "default.json"-file.
 Simply load the JSON-File with "-c" or "--config" parameter!
+If you don't want to use the JSON-File, you can also edit the variables.sh file.

 Now let the script do it's work.